Icinga/icinga2/doc/11-icinga2-client.md

     # systemctl reload icinga2

-The `update-config` CLI command will fail, if there are uncommitted changes for the configuration repository or if your master is part of a HA setup (see https://dev.icinga.org/issues/8292 for details).
+The `update-config` CLI command will fail if there are uncommitted changes for the configuration repository or if your master is part of a HA setup (see https://dev.icinga.org/issues/8292 for details).
 Please review these changes manually, or clear the commit and try again.
 This is a safety hook to prevent unwanted manual changes to be committed by a updating the